watameln/creator-docs/content/en-us/education/developer/beta-testing-experiences.md

 ### Open Paid Access

-Similar to open access betas, these experiences should be playable, mostly bug free, but can be missing content.
+Similar to open-access betas, these experiences should be playable, and mostly bug-free, but can be missing content.
 Here, users pay an upfront Robux fee to access the experience (see [Paid Access](../../production/monetization/paid-access.md)).
-This limits the amount of users, often providing a more motivated testing audience before opening it to a wider audience.
+This limits the number of users, often providing a more motivated testing audience before opening it to a wider audience.

 <table>
 <thead>